meeber/style-type-thing/README.md

 ### Maintainability

-In order for code to be maintainable, it must be easy to refactor and expand.
+In order for code to be maintainable, it must be easy to refactor and build upon.
 A big part of maintainability exists at a high level in terms of the overall architecture.
 But there are low level practices too, such as avoiding duplication, and adhering to a style that produces clean diffs when changes are made.

 ESLint rules related to maintainability exist only at a low level.